-Infinitely more important than what matters to any Secretary of State is what matters to God.
+Infinitely more important than what matters to any earthly king is what matters to God.

-For decades, John Piper has traveled the country, and written book after book, saying that what matters most to God is God — and what difference it makes.
+For decades, John Piper has traveled the country, and written book after book, saying that what matters most to God is God — and what difference it makes for everything.

-But what sounds uncomfortable at first can soon become a cause for great rejoicing.
-Quickly we realize the foundation on which we were standing was much shakier than we thought, and the new foundation of God’s God-centeredness is unassailably more solid and a wonderful impetus to enjoy God like we never have before.
+But what sounds uncomfortable at first can soon become a catalyst for great rejoicing.
+Soon we realize the foundation on which we were standing was much shakier than we thought, and the new foundation of God’s God-centeredness is unassailably more solid and a wonderful impetus to enjoy God like we never have before.
 God’s own God-centeredness ends up being profoundly good news.

 In this new episode of Theology Refresh, we asked Piper about this controversial doctrine, its biblical foundations, and its deep practical implications.

-- R W Glenn on the Grace of God
+- R W Glenn on Grace and the Fatherhood of God

 - Jerry Bridges on the Christian Spiritual Disciplines